epinio/docs/docs/tutorials/single-dev-workflow.md

 :::tip

-If your local Kubernetes cluster restarts, you need to login again with the command `epinio login`.
+If your local Kubernetes cluster restarts, you need to log in again with the command `epinio login`.
 Epinio stays installed and the certificates are still valid.

 :::